 Travel tips for Japan

+We have some basic tips for travelling to Japan.
 The Japanese are known worldwide as an incredibly polite race of people.
 It is always important to embrace this culture whilst in skiing in Japan.
 Politeness needs to extend to appropriate behaviour in the streets, restaurants and bars.
 “Please” and “Thank You” are essentials words to learn in Japanese.
 We have always found that if you make the effort to speak even just the basic few words it will be appreciated.
 A few things to avoid at all costs that will offend the Japanese are as follows.

 - Please never walk on a tatami mat wearing shoes or even slippers.
 Japanese houses, apartments and Japanese style hotel rooms will have a genkan, a changing area.
 In this room, you take your shoes off while standing in the genkan,